Still Crazy After All These Years

-Still Crazy After All These Years is the fourth solo studio album by Paul Simon.
-Recorded and released in 1975, the album produced four U.S. Top 40 hits: "50 Ways to Leave Your Lover" (No. 1), "Gone at Last" (No. 23), "My Little Town" (No. 9, credited to Simon & Garfunkel), and the title track (No. 40).
+Still Crazy After All These Years is the fourth solo studio album by American singer-songwriter Paul Simon, released on October 25, 1975, by Columbia Records.
+Recorded and released in 1975, the album produced four U.S. Top 40 hits: "50 Ways to Leave Your Lover" (No. 1), "Gone at Last" (No. 23, credited to Paul Simon/Phoebe Snow), "My Little Town" (No. 9, credited to Simon & Garfunkel), and the title track (No. 40).
 It won two Grammy Awards for Album of the Year and Best Male Pop Vocal Performance in 1976.

+Recording

 "My Little Town" reunited Simon with former partner Art Garfunkel on record for the first time since 1970, while "Gone at Last" was a duet between Simon and Phoebe Snow.
 Two tracks featured members of the Muscle Shoals Rhythm Section as a backing band.

+Covers

-The title track has been recorded by Rosemary Clooney (on her 1993 album Still on the Road), Ray Charles (on his 1993 album My World), Karen Carpenter (on her self-titled solo album released posthumously in 1996), and Willie Nelson (on the soundtrack of the 2000 motion picture Space Cowboys).
+The title track has been recorded by Rosemary Clooney (on her 1993 album Still on the Road), Ray Charles (on his 1993 album My World), Karen Carpenter (on her self-titled solo album released posthumously in 1996) and Willie Nelson (on the soundtrack of the 2000 motion picture Space Cowboys).

+"I Do It for Your Love" was covered by David Sanborn on his self-titled 1976 album, as well as Karen Carpenter, and Herbie Hancock on his album Possibilities (2005) featuring Paul Simon.